 Adults 18 years and older:1 - 2 Scoop(s) 1 - 2 per day

-Chaga has a number of health benefits, but one of the biggest questions is: how do I prepare it?
+Wild chaga has a number of health benefits including chaga benefits for skin and chaga benefits for hair, but one of the biggest questions is: how do I prepare it?

 Each of these options allow you to prepare the beverage as desired, while also ensuring you reap the most health benefits after consumption.
 Within each chunk of Chaga are antioxidants and nutritional minerals – but the tough outer exterior means an extraction process must take place in order to release those vital nutrients.

 One of the most common forms of extraction is done using hot water, similar to the way you brew coffee or tea.
 A simple option is to place Chaga mushroom powder or chunks of the Chaga into a cup of hot (not boiling) water and allow it to steep, thus opening up and releasing the healthy compounds.
 Once the Chaga is fully steeped, you simply strain the water and sip the beverage.

 It’s important not to use boiling water with Chaga, as that will destroy many of the important active ingredients.
 Instead, bring water just to the boiling point – about 75 degrees Celsius (165 degrees Fahrenheit) and then reduce the heat just before the water starts to simmer.
 The optimal steeping time for Chaga is about 5 minutes.

 Another option for preparing Chaga is to use a grated form of the mushroom, which will infuse the water even faster.
 Fill a tea strainer with the ground substance and then place in water, allowing it to infuse for at least 10 minutes before enjoying.
 While using Chaga mushroom powder is faster, some loss of nutrients is to be expected compared to using the chunks.
 We covered an article about it called "How to Make Chaga Tea" please check it out!